magento/architecture/design-documents/graph-ql/coverage/company.md

         pageSize: Int = 20 @doc(description: "Specifies the maximum number of results to return at once.
 Defaults to 20."),
         currentPage: Int = 1 @doc(description: "Specifies which page of results to return.
-The default value is 1."), ): CompanyUsers @doc(description: "Information about the company users.") user(id: ID): CompanyUser @doc(description: "Returns company user for current authenticated Customer or, if id provided, for specific one.") roles(
+The default value is 1."), ): CompanyUsers @doc(description: "Information about the company users.") user(id: ID): Customer @doc(description: "Returns company user for current authenticated Customer or, if id provided, for specific one.") roles(
         pageSize: Int = 20 @doc(description: "Specifies the maximum number of results to return at once.
 Optional.
 Defaults to 20."),
         currentPage: Int = 1 @doc(description: "Specifies which page of results to return.
 The default value is 1."),